Stanford-NavLab/gnss_lib_py/docs/source/contributing/testing.rst

 In general, you should not submit new functionality without also providing corresponding tests for the code.
 Visual testing coverage
 reports can be found at the top of the GitHub repository.
-Similar reports can be generated locally with the following commands:
+Similar reports can be generated locally, in terminal, with the following commands:

 .. code-block:: bash